 I will cover both the Btrfs and the EXT4 file systems when defining quotas in my step-by-step instructions.

-Both your Synology DiskStation and your Mac use common file services as SMB and AFP.
+Your Synology DiskStation and Mac use standard file services such as SMB and AFP.
 Besides, both are enabled on either device by default.

-Since AFP stands for Apple File Protocol, it sounds for most Mac users a safe bet to use.
+Since AFP stands for Apple Filing Protocol, it sounds like a safe bet to most Mac users.
 Unfortunately, it is not.

 Hence my advice is to disable AFP on your NAS and exclusively use SMB unless you have an older version of OS X (10.11 and older are called OS X, not macOS) or an application that needs AFP.